darkreapyre/itsacat/README.md

 ## Deployment
 >**Note:** The demo has only been tested in the *us-west-2* Region.

+2. Make any changes to the Neural Network confguraiton parameters file (`parameters.json`) before runing the the deployment.
-1. To deploy the environment, change to the *deploy* directory.
+2. To deploy the environment, change to the *deploy* directory.
 An easy to use deployment script has been created to automatically deploy the environment.
 Start the process by running `./deploy.sh`.
 You will be prompted for the following information:
 ```console
     Enter the AWS Region to use > <<AWS REGION>>
     Enter the S3 bucket to create > <<UNIQUE S3 BUCKET>>